-JOINT STATEMENT CONCERNING ACCREDITATION OF NON-GOVERNMENTAL ORGANISATIONS FOR THE TWENTY-SEVENTH SESSION OF THE CONFERENCE OF THE STATES PARTIES
+JOINT STATEMENT DELIVERED BY THE DELEGATION OF THE KINGDOM OF NETHERLANDS TO THE OPCW AT THE TWENTY-SEVENTH SESSION OF THE CONFERENCE OF THE STATES PARTIES UNDER AGENDA ITEM 1

-This joint statement concerns the importance of upholding the goal of cooperation and inclusion in the accreditation process for non-governmental organisations (NGOs) to attend this Conference of the States Parties and is delivered on behalf of the following States Parties:

-Albania, Andorra, Australia, Austria, Belgium, Bulgaria, Canada, Chile, Colombia, Costa Rica, Croatia, Cyprus, Czech Republic, Denmark, Ecuador, Estonia, Finland, France, Georgia, Germany, Greece, Hungary, Ireland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Moldova, Monaco, Netherlands, New Zealand, North Macedonia, Norway, Panama, Peru, Poland, Portugal, Romania, San Marino, Slovakia, Slovenia, Spain, Sweden, Switzerland, Ukraine, United Kingdom of Great Britain and Northern Ireland and United States of America.
+This joint statement concerns the importance of upholding the goal of cooperation and inclusion in the accreditation process for non-governmental organisations (NGOs) to attend this session of the Conference of the States Parties and is delivered on behalf of the following States Parties: Albania, Andorra, Australia, Austria, Belgium, Bulgaria, Canada, Chile, Colombia, Costa Rica, Croatia, Cyprus, Czech Republic, Ecuador, Finland, France, Georgia, Germany, Greece, Hungary, Ireland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Moldova, Monaco, New Zealand, North Macedonia, Norway, Panama, Peru, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden, Switzerland, Ukraine, United Kingdom, United States of America, and my own country, the Netherlands.

 NGOs play a key role in supporting the global fight against the use of chemical weapons.
 It is crucial that the Conference of the States Parties engages with a wide range of civil society organisations and that we hear from diverse voices, in order to strengthen the OPCW, and to ensure that it is capable of addressing the current and future challenges we face in achieving our collective aim of a world free from chemical weapons.
 Principles of inclusivity and transparency are at the core of the OPCW and its work.

 We need the expertise and voices of civil society in the room.